 5. Maintain the Board as a well-functioning, balanced team led by the chair

 The Board also considers that John Woodley exercises independent judgement in relation to the Company’s affairs.
 The Company currently departs from the QCA Code in a number of respects, and in particular:

 (i) Board evaluation: the Board currently runs a self-evaluation process on Board effectiveness.
 It is intended that the Board will create a more formal process which will focus more closely on objectives and targets for improving performance;

 (ii) Induction, training and succession planning: the Company employs a third party to advise the Directors of their responsibilities in connection with becoming a director of an AIM company as well as receiving advice from its nominated adviser and external lawyers.
 The Board proposes to introduce a facility for directors to receive training on relevant new developments on a more regular basis.
-The Company has not adopted a policy on succession planning in particular with regard to the Company’s chief executive, Tim Cornelius.
+The Company has not adopted a policy on succession planning in particular with regard to the Company’s chief executive, Graham Reid.
 The chief executive is however required to give six months’ notice under his contract of employment if he wishes to leave the Company.
 The Board proposes to consider succession planning as part of its regular review of Board effectiveness;